 Wang Wei and three other co-workers, Xiaoliu, Ma Tao, and Hu Zhi, sat together studying the Bible.

-Then Wang Wei said to them with a smile, “My fellow co-workers, thesaid, ‘Repent: for the kingdom of heaven is at hand’ (Matthew 4:17).
-‘The time is fulfilled, and the kingdom of God is at hand: repent you, and believe ’ (Mark 1:15).
+Then Wang Wei said to them with a smile, “My fellow co-workers, the Lord Jesus said, ‘Repent: for the kingdom of heaven is at hand’ (Matthew 4:17).
+‘The time is fulfilled, and theis at hand: repent you, and believe ’ (Mark 1:15).
 The Lord told us in order to enter God’s kingdom, we must confess and repent to Him.
 Therefore, we must clearly know what true repentance is.
 It is very important for us.”